Ninebot E25E Review

 While both of these scooters come from Ninebot, they are very different.

-Both scooters are meant to play different roles, so most scooterists will know what they need and make the choice easy.
 If you want to find out more about the Max, see the complete Ninebot Max review.

 Ninebot E25E vs Ninebot ES2